liz4JS/alx-system_engeneering-devops/0x02-shell_redirections/README.md

-grep -e "root" /etc/passwd- it display lines containing the pattern from the file grep -c "bin" /etc/passwd-it display the number of lines that contain the pattern in the file grep -A 3 "root" /etc/passwd-it display lines containing the pattern and 3 lines after them in the file
+grep -e "root" /etc/passwd- it display lines containing the pattern from the file grep -c "bin" /etc/passwd-it display the number of lines that contain the pattern in the file grep -A 3 "root" /etc/passwd-it display lines containing the pattern and 3 lines after them in the file grep -v "bin" /etc/passwd-it display all the lines in the file that do not contain the pattern